noahbliss/mortar/README.md

 ## TODO:
 Add functionality that stores an OTP private key in the TPM instead of a LUKS key.
 This would allow an end user to leverage a TPM for boot integrity checking without having to trust it to securely store keys.

+Investigate feasibility of storing the entire luks header in the nvram of the TPM module.